davygoat/simh-os32/README.txt

    HELP *		help
-   HELP FORT		help about the Fortran language environment HELP PASCAL		help about the Pascal language environment HELP C		help about the Whitesmiths C language environment HELP CAL		help about the CAL/32 language environment HELP MACRO		help about the MACRO/32 language environment
+   HELP FORT		help about the Fortran language environment HELP PASCAL		help about the Pascal language environment HELP CAL		help about the CAL/32 language environment HELP MACRO		help about the MACRO/32 language environment HELP EDIT 		help about the starting the EDIT/32 line editor HELP COMPILE         help about compiling a file HELP LINK            help about linking, or task establishing HELP EXEC            help about executing your program

 Whitesmiths C has a convenient alternative to EOU :-